imgly/imgly-sdk-html5/DEVELOP.md

 Operation are the heart of manipulating the canvas object.
 If you want to create a custom operation you have to implement it in the operations folder and the require it by your custom control.

+Settings from the UI control, for example the position and size, can be passed via the @operationOptions variable (which is being set by @operation.setOptions).